Dirac branch-cut modes with relativistic transport

-In summary, we have proposed and implemented a new class of robust guided modes in Dirac media called Dirac branch-cut (DBC) modes, which occur along 1D phase discontinuities and are distinct from both Jackiw--Rebbi \cite{Jackiw1976} and Jackiw--Rossi \cite{Jackiw1981} bound states.
-We have proven theoretically, and verified experimentally, that DBC modes obey a 1D relativistic dispersion relation.
-We have presented an explicit acoustic realization; this design is easily transferrable to photonics (see Supplementary Information).
-We have verified that the acoustic DBC modes can form line cavities and propagate robustly along complicated paths.
+In summary, we have identified a previously unrecognized class of propagating Dirac defect states confined to branch-cut in a 2D complex Dirac mass field.
+These Dirac branch-cut (DBC) modes are distinct from the Jackiw--Rebbi \cite{Jackiw1976} and Jackiw--Rossi \cite{Jackiw1981} states, which are respectively bound to domain wall and vortex effects.
+We have proven theoretically, and experimentally verified the relativistic behaviours of DBC modes in acoustic metamaterials, including relativistic dispersion, energy-independent transverse confinement, free-form relativistic transport, and Klein tunnelling.
+We have also demonstrated their ability to form line-segment cavities and to propagate along spiral trajectories.
 In future, we expect that the lattice modulation scheme can be further refined to bring the actual DBC modes closer to their ideal counterparts, including making the dispersion relations hyperbolic over a larger portion of the bulk gap.
-The simple realization scheme makes DBC modes versatile candidates for photonic (see Supplementary Information) or acoustic waveguides, and their strong confinement could be helpful for managing inter-waveguide crosstalk.
-Thus, our results point to a promising pathway for practical device applications based on the fundamental properties of relativistic band structures.
+Thus, our results establish branch-cut defects as a platform for investigating relativistic Dirac physics on lower-dimensional defects and for developing versatile wave-based device applications.